labtec901/Auto-OCR-Screenshot-Directory/README.md

 The script will automatically skip files it has OCR'd before, which makes it easy to set to run on a schedule to periodically update your screenshots folder.
 I have a scheduled task set up to run this script every night.

-* ocr_directory.py is the main file
+* ocr_directory.py is the main file.
 * setup.py is a py2exe config file I wrote for generating an .exe to use with scheduled tasks/crontab.
+* [Google Tesseract](https://github.com/tesseract-ocr/tesseract) is required for this script to run.
+If you don't install it to the default location, change the path defined for the tesseract.exe file.